Why should my business consider private and direct connections to Oracle Cloud?

 In these cases, FastConnect can also be more economical when it comes to the egress charges for large amounts of data.

-Oracle Cloud is available globally from 29 cloud regions, and Oracle is building out more new regions to offer proximity and meet data sovereignty requirements, as well as provide true disaster recovery with multiple geographically distributed cloud regions in every country.
+Oracle Cloud offers services from 46 public cloud regions in 23 countries, and Oracle is building out more new regions to offer proximity and meet data sovereignty requirements, as well as provide true disaster recovery with multiple geographically distributed cloud regions in every country.

 Advantages of using private connections to Oracle Cloud